Prior restraint

-Publication of information on legal cases in progress may be restricted by an injunction.
-(Otherwise publishing of material which may affect a case is subject to penalties, but not prevented from the outset.)

-Text and video information containing illegal context, such as pornography involving underage or unwilling individuals are generally censored in order to protect the victim/s of the material, and preserve the legal and ethical standards of the country/state initiating the censorship of the offensive material.
+Common justifications given for prior restraints include avoiding exposure of military secrets, protecting victims of involuntary pornography or rape, or to protect the integrity of a judicial proceeding.

 Anglo-American legal tradition

 Blackstone and early views

 In William Blackstone's Commentaries "Freedom of the Press" is defined as the right to be free from prior restraints.
-In addition, he held that a person should not be punished for speaking or writing the truth, with good motives and for justifiable ends.
+According to Blackstone, a person should not be punished for speaking or writing the truth with good motives and for justifiable ends.
 Truth alone, however, was not considered a sufficient justification, if published with bad motives.

 This view was the common legal understanding at the time the U.S. Constitution was adopted.
 Only later have the concepts of freedom of speech and the press been extended (in the United States, the United Kingdom, and other countries sharing their legal tradition) to protect honest error, or truth even if published for questionable reasons.

 Judicial view

 Prior restraint is often considered a particularly oppressive form of censorship in Anglo-American jurisprudence because it prevents the restricted material from being heard or distributed at all.
 Other forms of restrictions on expression (such as actions for libel or criminal libel, slander, defamation, and contempt of court) implement criminal or civil sanctions only after the offending material has been published.
 While such sanctions might lead to a chilling effect, legal commentators argue that at least such actions do not directly impoverish the marketplace of ideas.
 Prior restraint, on the other hand, takes an idea or material completely out of the marketplace.
 Thus it is often considered to be the most extreme form of censorship.
 The United States Supreme Court expressed this view in Nebraska Press Assn. v.
 Stuart by noting:

-Also, most of the early struggles for freedom of the press were against forms of prior restraint.
+Most of the early struggles for freedom of the press were against forms of prior restraint.
 Thus prior restraint came to be looked upon with a particular horror, and Anglo-American courts became particularly unwilling to approve it, when they might approve other forms of press restriction.